Skip to content

 • 1/7/2020

-Plaintiffs wrote a memorandum to the New Jersey federal court over the issue of Allergan’s communication with class members.
-The memorandum laid out their claims that Allergan attempted to trick women into giving up their right to sue.
+Plaintiffs wrote to advise the Court of Allergan’s improper communication with class members, in which Allergan attempted to trick women into giving up their right to sue.
 Plaintiffs alleged the company hid a release agreement in a warranty reimbursement offer sent out to class members without clearly informing them of the rights they would be giving up.

 • 12/18/2019